 Arrested for a gun crime in Nevada?
 We can help.

-If you are facing charges for a firearms crime, please call our Las Vegas Criminal Defense lawyers for a free consultation.
+If you are facing charges for a firearms crime, please call our Las Vegas Criminal Defense lawyers for a consultation.
 We may be able to negotiate your charges down or dismiss them while saving your gun rights.

 - Nevada Sheriffs and Chiefs – Nevada Division of Emergency Management